(Dianthus Barbatus 'Holborn Glory')

 (Eschscholzia californica ‘White Linen’)

-White Linen California Poppy is a native cool weather short-lived perennial flower that can be commonly found growing in open areas, hillsides, and along roads throughout the western United States.
-At maturity, this plant reaches the height of 12-16” and features bluish green fern-like leaves and 3” 4 petal cup-shaped white flowers that have accented yellow centers.
-This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+White Linen California Poppy is a native cool weather short-lived perennial flower that grows in open areas, hillsides, and along roads throughout the western United States.
+At maturity, this plant reaches a height of 12-16” and features bluish-green fern-like leaves and 3” 4-petaled cup-shaped white flowers with accented yellow centers.
+This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!

 (P. somniferum var. paeoniflorum ‘Antique’)